 - Relevancy to your business and the web page.
 There is no point in hiding a page behind an unrelated term as a visitor will just exit and then never trust your site again.

 - Don’t go for another’s brand or a generic term.
 There are other websites that spend a lot of money on SEO and so no point in trying to compete.
 If you identify one then adjust the term to something not targeted by the big brands.

 - Set realistic goals and don’t be too greedy.
 If you have 10,000 unique visitors per month then set a target of 11,000, small increments allow you to experiment, often when trying to make a massive jump you may well go backwards.

 - Ask your friends and customers what they would enter into a search engine to find the service/product you supply.
 You will be surprised that a searcher will enter completely different text to the owner of the business, this is in part due to the owner knowing more about the service/product and making assumptions that everyone else will also.

 In any SEO work concentrate on your customers and not the search engines as ultimately ranking high on a term not relevant will not bring you as much business as ranking lower on a business relevant term.

 So you have a list of terms but what next.
 The first thing to remember in optimisation is that this is not a one off task but a continual exercise.
 If you do this once and succeed those businesses you have just jumped will be investing in getting back above you.

 - Page titles to clearly match the primary targeted term to let the search engine and customers know what the page is about.

 - Descriptions in the page ‘meta tags’, usually one paragraph should be clear and targeted to your primary term.

-- Make your website easy to navigate by using tools like ‘breadcrumb trails’ that allow visitors to understand where they are and quickly jump back, for example a breadcrumb on the Norfolk page above:
+- Make your website easy to navigate by using tools like ‘breadcrumb trails’ that allow visitors to understand where they are and quickly jump back, for example a breadcrumb on the Kent page above: